ProgramEverything/pg-kvm/README.md

 2. **Android app**: open `pg-kvm-android/` in Android Studio and run it on your phone.
 Attach a UVC capture card / webcam via USB-OTG.
 3. **Pair**: in the app, connect to the `KBBridge-ESP32S3` BLE device.
-4. **Control**: open the served web page (or the `frontend/` app) in any browser on the same network, and start working on the remote PC.
+4. **Control**: open the web page served by the app running on the phone in any browser on the same network, and start working on the remote PC.

 ## Acknowledgements